solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 1) The stone mass is comprised of irregular little mineral fragments of olivine and a substance related to augite, and appears to have been taken from a shattered rock.
 These same distinct small pieces are assembled from different admixed minerals.
 Also, a feldspathic substance seems to be present in low quantities.
 Finely pulverized pieces of these minerals seem to surrender the filling agent.

+2) Aside from the alluded to small mineral pieces, a significant part of the substance of the stone is made of the roundish globules.

 ...